insanitywholesale/inherently.xyz/content/blog/pxe-setup-for-talos-using-matchbox.md

 Join my campaign of hate against installing operating systems interactively.
 I usually wipe my homelab virtualization hosts every week or two.
 This might sound insane but I've been working on automating their setup.
-As explained in the previous host, friendship ended with ProxMox and kubernetes will take its place.
+As explained in the previous post, friendship ended with ProxMox and kubernetes will take its place.
 Specifically Talos Linux, a linux distro you can't even SSH into.
 ProxMox kind of notoriously doesn't have a way to be sanely installed through PXE but Talos is kind of made for it.
 However, PXE (and iPXE, we'll discuss this later) is not perfectly documented and can be even harder to debug.
 So in this post I'll document what worked for me and talk about some pretty helpful resources.

-## Holy Grail
+## Plan

-### Pixie who?
+### PXE

 So let's start with a bit of background, then lay out what I wanted to achieve, why and what I considered "good enough".
 First off, PXE.